TotalSecure-IT/jcorcoran-public/Watson-Electric/README.md

 * STEPS *

-Copy the entire 'CCA-Deployment' folder to C:\
+Copy the entire 'Watson-Electric' folder to C:\

 Run deploy.bat AS AN ADMINISTRATOR....